r-spacex/SpaceX-API/docs/v4/queries.md

 }
 ```

 This allows us to populate or replace the UUID with the payload that it references.
-In this example, to populate `payloads` with the corresponding document, the body would look like the following:
+In this example, to populate `payloads` with the corresponding document, we would send a `POST` request to `https://api.spacexdata.com/v4/launches/query` with the following body:

 ```json
 {